Nursing in Australia: Professional Organisations

+Badges pertaining to Professional Organisations

 History of nursing education

 Prior to the transfer of nursing education to the university sector, nurses were trained in accordance with the British model of a three-year apprentice style course of theory and practice instruction in hospital nursing schools and on the wards commencing with a 6-week preliminary training school (PTS) with the earliest accepted entry age being 17 years.
 First, second and third-year student nurses were often differentiated by the number of stripes on their uniform caps and or belts.

 Hospital-based examinations were held each year and a successful pass meant progression to the next year and a fail meant a student nurse might face termination: although this depended on the local hospital policy.
-Three years of student nursing culminated in final year exams: trial final exams were set by the training school prior to a state universal registration examination administered by the state registration body.
+Three years of student nursing culminated in final year exams: trial final exams were set by the training school ("hospital finals") prior to a state universal registration examination ("state finals") administered by the respective state registration body.